powercord-org/powercord-backend/docs/1-your-first-plugin/1-plugin-lifecycle.md

 Note that Powercord will take care of removing React components injected by the plugin, so no need to care too much about that side of things.
 That is, provided you properly cleanup injections done.

+## `pluginDidInstall`
+Called when the plugin is ran for the first time after being installed.

+>info
+> Using this to generate and collect analytics is strictly forbidden.

 ## `pluginDidUpdate`
 This is called when the plugin has been updated and a **version change** did occur as per the manifest data.
 The method receives two arguments: `previousVersion` and `newVersion`.
 Both strictly from the manifest.

+## `pluginWillUninstall`
+Called when the plugin will be uninstalled. `pluginWillUnload` will also be called.
+Note that it is unnecessary to clear config as Powercord will already handle that for you.

+>info
+> Using this method to show a prompt asking the user if they are sure about it, or otherwise use it to get user
+> input before uninstall is prohibited, as per [guideline #5](https://powercord.dev/guidelines#5-no-advertising-promotion-or-spam-of-any-kind).